Thushar-Singh/projects_inventory/README.md

 # projects_inventory
-ALL the projects till now
+ALL the projects till now (excluding acedemic research)